maikelronnau/AgNOR-Mask-Generator/README.md

 # AgNOR Slide-Image Examiner

-Examines AgNOR -slide-images and produces counts of nuclei and NORs.
+Examines AgNOR slide-images and produces counts of nuclei and NORs.

 ## Requirements